Why we measure this

-This indicator measures the economic benefits derived from the harvesting of timber and manufacturing of forest products.
+This indicator measures the economic benefits derived from harvesting timber and manufacturing forest products in the province.

 What we are doing